 “Employee” shall mean any sworn law enforcement or correctional officer, civilian, or appointee working for the Charlotte County Sheriff’s Office.

-“Volunteer” shall mean a civilian or sworn individual who (1) provides services for the Charlotte County Sheriff’s Office without compensation and (2) has donated a minimum of 20 satisfactory hours per month for one year and who has donated an average of 20 satisfactory hours per month for the three months immediately prior to the incident which may qualify him or her for financial assistance.
+“Volunteer” shall mean a civilian or sworn individual who (1) provides services for the Charlotte County Sheriff’s Office without compensation and (2) has donated a minimum of 20 (Policy says 2-4 hours per week for Volunteers) satisfactory hours per month for one year and who has donated an average of 20 satisfactory hours per month for the three months immediately prior to the incident which may qualify him or her for financial assistance.
 The Volunteer Coordinator supervising the individual must provide a written signed document attesting to the hours volunteered.

 “Applicant” shall mean an individual on behalf of whom an application for assistance is made.